debasish-patnaik/testimonial-card/README.md

 ## Project Overview

-This project is a solution to the [Testimonial Card](https://www.greatfrontend.com/projects/challenges/testimonial-card) challenge on [GreatFronEnd Projects](https://www.greatfrontend.com/projects).
+This project is a solution to the [Testimonial Card](https://www.greatfrontend.com/projects/challenges/testimonial-card) challenge on [GreatFrontEnd Projects](https://www.greatfrontend.com/projects).

-GreatFrontEnd Projects contains challenges that allows you to practice/learn frontend skills by building real-world projects.
+GreatFrontEnd Projects contains challenges that allow you to practice/learn frontend skills by building real-world projects.

 ## Snapshot